Meehai/video-representations-extractor/README.md

 The `cfg.yaml` file for each representation is created so that we know what parameters were used for that representation.

 ## 5. Export PNGs
-Given a exported video, as npz files, we can create a collage of stacked image representations, which is useful to present the outputs in a human viewable format.

-Usage:
-`python main_make_collage.py --videoPath /path/to/mp4 --cfgPath /path/to/cfg.yaml --outputDir /path/to/outputDir`
+We can also export images as a grid collage of all exported representations by adding the CMD argument `--exportCollage=1` to the `main.py` script.

 This yields a new directory with PNGs:
 ```
 /path/to/outputDir/
   collage/
     1.png, ..., N.png
 ```